SimeonKovachev/SimeonKovachev/README.md

 <div align="center">

- 🔭 I’m currently working on Spendopia
+ 🔭 I’m currently working on exciting projects using .NET and Angular.

- 🌱 I’m currently learning Python, Machine Learning and diffrent Libraries related to .NET
+ 🌱 Continuously learning about Machine Learning and various libraries related to .NET.

- 💬 Ask me about anything related to .NET Framework, Web Development, Wordpress and related technologies
+ 💬 Feel free to ask me anything about .NET Framework, Web Development, WordPress, and related technologies.

- ⚡ Fun fact: Married 🔐
+ ⚡ Fun fact: I'm happily married! 🔐

  </div>